-With 68 magnificent examples of vintage travel posters on offer, you’re nearly certain to find one that’s reminiscent of your most perfect holiday – or stimulate the imagination for one.
+With over 100 magnificent examples of vintage travel posters on offer, you’re nearly certain to find one that’s reminiscent of your most perfect holiday – or stimulate the imagination for one.
 There are some incredible finds – like Intourist posters promoting travel to Russia during the Stalin and Khrushchev years! – as well as sublime Art Deco work by Broders and Welsh, classic ’30s-’50s visions of Sun Valley, Idaho, plus Capri, Lugano, Israel, South Africa, Niagara Falls, Algeria – hardly a place on Earth untouched.
 Here are a handful to whet your appetite.

 30 x 40 in./76.2 x 101.5 cm